After School Programs

 Bancroft is committed to meeting our community’s need for quality, student-centered services all year round.
 Our Auxiliary Programs Team offers extended-day and after-school enrichment options, as well as a variety of vacation and summer programs to engage and inspire every type of curious mind.

-Bancroft is pleased to be able to offer childcare services on campus until 5:00 p.m.
-Monday through Friday.
-Aftercare is available for students in grades PreK-8 during the school year when school is in session on campus.
-The program's mission for the 2020-21 school year is to provide a safe space for students until parents or guardians can pick up their children.
+Aftercare will be available for students in grades PreK-8 during the 2021-22 school year when school is in session on campus.
+The program's mission is to provide a safe space for students until parents or guardians can pick up their children.

 Do I need to register my children if I pick up before 4PM?

 Yes- please register for "Drop-in" care to add your child to our digital attendance list.

 How do I register?